-Then, yesterday, Mark Bonchek and Cara France published a post on the HBR Blog entitled, “Marketing Can No Longer Rely on the Funnel”.
-Mark and Cara raise some interesting points about the marketing funnel, but let’s start by looking at what the marketing funnel is.
+Then, a couple of practitioners, Mark Bonchek and Cara France, published a post on the HBR Blog entitled, “Marketing Can No Longer Rely on the Funnel” that started a real introspection among academics questioning whether the funnel is still relevant in today’s world.
+Mark and Cara raise some interesting points about the funnel concept but let’s start by looking at what the marketing funnel is and what it isn’t.

 The marketing funnel

-There’s good reason for the centrality of the marketing funnel.
-After all, companies are in business to make money and they only make money if the convert (sell) customers.
-An unfortunate reality in marketing is that tracking prospects as they move down the funnel is just so darned hard because attributing consumer action to a SPECIFIC tactic is challenging and assessing what individual tactics do to the mass of neurons inside someone’s head is nearly impossible.
+An unfortunate reality in marketing is that tracking prospects as they move down the funnel is just so darned hard because it’s hard to determine the cause/ effect relationship.
+Attributing consumer action to a SPECIFIC tactic is challenging and assessing what individual company tactics do to the mass of neurons inside someone’s head is nearly impossible.
 John Wanamaker said it best when he said:

 Half the money I spend on advertising is wasted; the problem is, I don’t know which half.